-Very high levels of creatine phosphokinase (CPK) usually indicate damage to the heart and brain.
+Very high creatine phosphokinase (CPK) levels usually indicate damage to the heart and brain.
 Determining specific isoenzymes in the blood helps diagnose—for example, an increase in the CK-MB isoenzyme diagnosis of myocardial infarction.

 Therefore this total enzyme and its isoenzymes lab panel are used to:

 - Evaluation of the cause of chest pain

 - Determining if and to what extent the muscle is affected